substratusai/kubeai/docs/how-to/configure-speech-to-text.md

 KubeAI provides a Speech to Text endpoint that can be used to transcribe audio files.
 This guide will walk you through the steps to enable this feature.

 ## Enable Speech to Text model
-You can create neew models by creating a Model CRD object or by enabling a model from the model catalog.
+You can create new models by creating a Model CRD object or by enabling a model from the model catalog.

 ### Enable from model catalog
 KubeAI provides predefined models in the model catalog.
 To enable the Speech to Text model, you can set the `enabled` flag to `true` in the `helm-values.yaml` file.